 3. Samsung Galaxy S7

 Samsung is back with another bang after the brilliant Galaxy S6.
 The S7 improves on that device in almost every area, with a sleeker metal and glass design, eye-watering QHD display and top-of-the-line specs.

-On the back you’ve got an awesome shooter that’ll also capture UHD footage and Samsung has brought back the speedy fingerprint sensor.
+On the rear you’ve got an awesome shooter that’ll also capture UHD footage and Samsung has brought back the speedy fingerprint sensor.

-TouchWiz has been toned down and the bloated amount of pre-installed software is, thankfully, kept to minimum.
+TouchWiz has been toned down and the bloated amount of pre-installed software is, thankfully, kept to a minimum.

 The MicroSD slot is back and so is waterproofing!
 But a removable battery is nowhere to be seen, but this is still one of the best Android phones we’ve ever used.